adaptive-learning/matmat-web/data/data_description.md

  - **log** - JSON with addition information about answer
     - device used by the user
     - log of the user actions during solving the item
+ - **random** - 0 for adaptively selected items and 1 randomly selected items

 ## Visualizations